Skip to main content

 Technical Debt: How to Measure and When to Pay

-The question isn't whether to refactor or not.
-The question is—when, what, and for how much.
+The question is not whether to refactor.
+The question is what, when, and for how much.

-• Pay interest — each new feature costs more
+• You pay interest: each new feature costs more

 Metaphor from Ward Cunningham (coined the term, 1992):